cs480x-22c/a1-ghd3/README.md

 - Shapes change size when clicked: They will grow, get smaller, or remain the same size.

-- Shapes change color when clicked: Some change color completely some are inverted.
+- Shapes change color when clicked: Some change color completely, some are inverted.

 - Some shapes are reliant on a dataset, while others are manually inputed.